 Encik Mohd Haniz supervises a team of portfolio managers managing equity investments in international capital markets, particularly in the Asia Pacific region.
 He is a Capital Market Services Representative’s Licence holder.

-Encik Mohd Haniz has more than eight years of experience in the areas of corporate and strategic planning, corporate finance, mergers and acquisitions (M&A), project management, investment analysis and real estate investment.
+Encik Mohd Haniz has more than eight years of experience in the areas of corporate and strategic planning, strategic investment, mergers and acquisitions (M&A), project management, investment analysis and real estate investment.
 He began his career in 2006 as an Investment Analyst at the Corporate Services Department of PNB before joining the CEO Office a year later.

 Encik Mohd Haniz graduated with a Bachelor of Science degree in Actuarial Science from the London School of Economics and Political Science.
 He holds a Graduate Diploma and Master’s degree in Applied Finance & Investment, both from the Financial Services Institute of Australasia.
 He has also obtained a Diploma in Technical Analysis and is an IFTA Certified Financial Technician (CFTe).
 He is currently a member of the Board of Directors of several private companies of the PNB Group.